Muslim Gurjars: Jammu and Kashmir

 The Gujjars of Jammu and Kashmir are a predominantly Muslim community.
 In Kashmir they are the third-largest ethnic community after Dogari and Pahari speaking linguistic groups.

-Gujjars constitute approximately 88% of the total tribal population in Jammu and Kashmir, with an estimated population of 20-25% of the state's total population and they are located in all districts of Indian adminsntrated Kashmir.
+Gujjars constitute approximately 88% of the total tribal population in Jammu and Kashmir, with an estimated population of 20-25% of the state's total population and they are located in all districts of Indian administrated Kashmir.
 The community is scattered across the state, with the largest concentration in Poonch (40%) and Rajouri (33.1%), while they are absent in the Leh district.

 In Jammu and Kashmir, Gujjars are predominantly Muslims and are divided into settled, nomadic, and agro-pastoralists groups.
 These Nomadic Gujjars are further divided into Bakarwal, Van-Gujjar, and Dodhi subgroups.